amit238/milestone-project-3/README.md

 ### Scope

 The scope of the website was for users to view or write their own game review, by using a structed form for both my add review and review pages.
+Users are also able to view other users reviews that they have made through the website.

 ### Structure